Big budget Melania Trump documentary premieres with splashy rollout

 The film follows Mrs. Trump for 20 days in January as she prepares to re-enter the White House as first lady.

-"Here we go again," she says looking directly at a camera as she enters the US Capital for her husband's second inauguration.
-It is one of several quick cuts in a trailer that features dramatic music, glamorous visuals and an intriguing moment of spousal interaction, where she calls him "Mr. President."
+"Here we go again," she says, looking directly at a camera as she enters the U.S. Capitol for her husband's second inauguration.
+It is one of several quick cuts in a trailer that features dramatic music, glamorous visuals, and an intriguing moment of spousal interaction, in which she calls him "Mr. President."

 "I did not, yeah, I will see it on the news," Mrs. Trump says as the music swells again.